Skip to main content

 thumbnail icon Thumbnail icon

-The Internet Information Services (IIS) 10 app is a logs app that helps you monitor your IIS web servers' availability.
-Preconfigured dashboards provide insight into application pools, ASP.NET applications, requests, latency, visitor locations, visitor access types, traffic patterns, errors, web server operations, and access from known malicious sources.
+The Internet Information Services (IIS) 10 app is a logs and metrics app designed to monitor the availability and performance of your IIS web servers.
+Preconfigured dashboards and searches provide insight into application pools, ASP.NET applications, requests, latency, visitor locations, visitor access types, traffic patterns, errors, web server operations, and access from known malicious sources.

 IIS logs are sent to Sumo Logic through OpenTelemetry filelog receiver.